-Listeriosis an illness that can result from eating foods contaminated by the bacteria, Listeria monocytogenes.
+Listeriosis is an uncommon illness that can result from eating foods contaminated by the bacteria, Listeria monocytogenes.
 Pregnant women, newborns, the elderly, and persons with weakened immune symptoms are most commonly affected and are more likely to have severe illness.

 The symptoms may start in as few as 3 days or as many as 70 days after eating or drinking a product contaminated with the bacteria.

 Symptoms can include sudden onset of fever, intense headache, nausea, and vomiting.
 Invasive listeriosis has been fatal in 20% of people diagnosed with listeriosis.
 If the disease progresses to infection of the brain and spinal cord (meningoencephalitis), it can produce delirium, shock, and coma.

 Infected pregnant women may have only a mild, flu-like illness, but infections during pregnancy can cause miscarriage, stillbirth, premature delivery, or illness in the newborn.

 L. monocytogenes is found in soil and water.
 Vegetables can become contaminated from the soil or from manure used as fertilizer.
 Animals can also carry the bacteria without seeming ill, and can cause contamination of foods such as meats and dairy products.